bierschi/robo_car/README.md

 ## Hardware
+To build this platform, two essential part have to be considered.
+On the one hand the used hardware components and on the other hand the wiring of the individual components

+#### Components
 Here are listed all hardware components that were used to build this RoboCar

 - 4WD RC Smart Auto Chassis: [Auto Chassis](https://de.aliexpress.com/item/4WD-RC-Smart-Auto-Chassis-F-r-Arduino-Plattform-Mit-MG996R-Metal-Gear-Servo-Lagersatz-Lenkgetriebe/32830665408.html?spm=a2g0x.search0104.3.2.106a2f5f4Hjmhg&ws_ab_test=searchweb0_0%2Csearchweb201602_4_10320_10152_10065_10151_10344_10068_10342_10547_10343_10340_10341_10548_10696_10084_10083_10618_10304_5725020_10307_10820_10821_10302_5724920_5724120_10843_5724020_10059_100031_10319_5724320_10103_10624_10623_10622_10621_10620_5724220%2Csearchweb201603_2%2CppcSwitch_5&algo_expid=0a82566b-deae-43f9-9fa3-5f2403602186-0&algo_pvid=0a82566b-deae-43f9-9fa3-5f2403602186&transAbTest=ae803_2&priceBeautifyAB=0)